codeur66/DeepLearning_Python/natural_language_processing/README.md

   object serialization.
 * Build in Keras using OOP
 * Read HDFS files
-* Trainning giving the choice of using of not the word embeddings
+* Training giving the choice of using of not the word embeddings
 * Plot, Evaluation
 * Precise logging